scriptsalmon/web-sprint-challenge-advanced-react/README.md

 ## Project Instructions

-In this project, you will add class components to your a basic ecommerce site that allow you to request product data from a server and render that data.
+In this project, you will add class components to your basic ecommerce site that allow you to request product data from a server and render that data.
 You will also implement the ablitity to add products to a shopping cart.

 In meeting the minimum viable product (MVP) specifications listed below, your project should look like the solution examples below: